-Emergency Response and Recovery Vessels (EERVs) form part of offshore operator Emergency Response Plan ensuring effective arrangements are in place to recover and rescue individuals who have evacuated or escaped from an offshore installation and take them to safety.
-Such may include:
+Emergency Response and Recovery Vessels (EERVs) form part of a Emergency Response Plan ensuring effective arrangements are in place to recover and rescue individuals who have evacuated or escaped from an offshore installation and take them to safety.
+They also may be required to support helicopter ditch response and man overboard situations.
+An ERRV's main duties are:

 - Rescuing/recovering people from the water and providing medical aid,